The Main Issue in Your Case

 As noted above, Social Security will focus primarily on the impact your depression has on your day to day activities – primarily such things as concentration, attention, and emotional stability.
 Thus, if you are alleging depression as a complication of another medical condition, make sure to describe your symptoms to your doctor.

 Remember that Social Security focuses on work activity limitations.
-Often, there is nothing in medical records about how much you can lift, how much you can carry, or how long you can sit – unless you make it your business to tell your doctor about these problems.
+Often, there is nothing in medical records about how your capacity to concentrate, behave in an emotionally stable manner at a worksite, remember simple instructions, etc. – unless you make it your business to tell your doctor about these problems.